yg211/acl20-ref-free-eval/README.md

 by measuring their semantic similarity with the pseudo references.

 ### Generate Summaries (*generate_summary.py*)
-You can also use the unsupervised metrics as rewards to train a RL-based summarizers to generate summaries:
+You can also use the unsupervised metrics as rewards to train a RL-based summarizer to generate summaries:

 ```python
 # read source documents